korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Let's create a new class that actually has got proper encapsulation by creating a new class, named EnhancedPlayer, and show you the right way of doing it.
-The difference here is, we're going to create our 3 fields as private.
+The difference here is, we're going to create our three fields as private.

 ```java
 private String name;